Acarlar floodplain forest

-Acarlar Floodplain Forest (Acarlar Gölü Longozu) is a floodplain forest located in Sakarya Province, northwestern Turkey.
+The Acarlar floodplain forest (Acarlar Gölü Longozu) is a floodplain forest located in Sakarya Province, northwestern Turkey.
 It is a combination of seaside, lagoon, dunes and forest.

 Location and access

 Situated between Karasu and Kaynarca north of Sakarya on the coast of Black Sea, it is Turkey's biggest and only mono-bloc floodplain forest.
 It is around 26 km from Karasu and around 50 km from Sakarya.
 Around the area, there are five villages of Karasu district and three of Kaynarca district.

 At a distance of 2 km from Black Sea, the floodplain forest stretches over 12 km in length and a width of 1.0–1.5 km.

 The lagoon is accessible on the road İhsaniye-Denizköy.

 Areal view of the Lagoon and forest.

 Floodplain

 The area is a typical lagoon, an inundated coastal terrain formed by separation from the sea by sandy barrier.
 Situated on the district border of Karasu-Kaynarca, and about 700 m far from the sea, the lagoon covers 1562 ha extending parallel to the coast.
 It can be up to around 1.50 m deep.
 The land, which emerges due to dried-up floodplain during the summer months, is used by villagers for agriculture.

 The floodplain is bordered in the north by 30–25 m-high dunes at Black Sea, and in the south by low hills of 100 m height in average.
 Excess water over flood stage flows into Okçu Creek, which joins Sakarya River in 6 km distance in the east.